 College of Education Level 1: Completing University & College Requirements

 Admission to the College of Education is based on two levels.
 Students are directly admitted to the College of Education Level 1 from high school or another institution of higher learning by completing an admission application to the University, selection of a College of Education program on the admission application, and acceptance to Wayne State University.
-Level 1 students are working to fulfill the requirements found on pages 2 through 5 of this guide, which includes General Education Requirements, College Requirements (the Elementary Planned Program or Comprehensive Major), and the requirements for admission to Level 2.
+Level 1 students are working to fulfill the requirements found on pages 2 through 5 of the Curriculum Guide, which includes General Education Requirements, College Requirements (the Elementary Planned Program or Comprehensive Major), and the requirements for admission to Level 2.
 Students in Level 1 also begin taking courses in their teaching major and minor (see pages 5-10).

 College of Education Level 2: The Professional Education Sequence

 Admission to the College of Education Level 2 program requires a separate College application, which is available in Room 469, College of Education or online.